-Table 23.
 Educational Leaders' Views and Perceptions on Lay Leader Involvement: Percentage who Agree with the Following Statements

-Day School Supplementary Pre-School TOTAL Lay leaders should have the opportunity to participate in defining school goals, objectives and priorities.
+DerCaleral C Pre-School TOTAL Day School Supplementary Pre-School TOTAL Lay leaders should have the opportunity to participate in defining school goals. objectives and priorities.
 75% 88% 73% 80% Lay leaders generally do have the opportunity to participate in defining school goals, objectives and priorities.
 79% 85% 80% 82% Lay leaders should participate in discussions regarding curriculum and programs.
 78% 81% 64% 77% Lay leaders generally do participate in discussions regarding curriculum and programs.
-68% 66% 29% 59% Lay leaders should be involved actively in every aspect of the educational progra 18% m.
-52% 36% 36% Lay leaders generally are involved actively in every aspect of the educational progra 33% 21% 28% educational leaders do not believe there should be this level of involvement from lay leaders.
-There is much less actual involvement of lay leaders in discussing educational programs than educational leaders believe there should be.
-Although 77% believe there should be lay leader involvement, only 59% reported that lay leaders are actually involved in discussing programs and curriculum.
+68% R.C AN ^{66%} 29% 59% Lay leaders should be involved actively in every aspect of the educational progra 18% m.
+52% 36% 36% Lay leaders generally are involved actively in every aspect of the educational program 33% 21% 28% the statement, "lay leaders generally do participate in discussions regarding curriculum and programs".